Laser Tongue Tie surgery

 Your child’s tongue and lips help them eat, speak, nurse, chew, and swallow.
-In order for them to work optimally, though, they need their full range of motion.
-Tethered oral tissue can prevent your child’s tongue and or lips from working fully.
-In such cases, a laser frenectomy may help.
+Also, their positioning and functioning impact your child’s ability to breathe optimally.
+In order for them to work as intended, though, they need their full range of motion.
+Tethered oral tissue, commonly known as tongue tie and/or lip tie, can prevent your child’s tongue and or lips from working fully.
+In such cases, a laser tongue tie surgery can help.

 What is a Frenectomy?

 A frenectomy is simply the release of connective tissue (called the frenum) from under the tongue or the upper gums.
 It is performed to correct conditions known as tongue-tie (ankyloglossia) and lip-tie in infants, children, and adolescents.
 Traditionally, this procedure was performed with a scalpel with the patient under general anesthesia.
 At Great Beginnings Pediatric Dentistry, however, we use a soft-tissue laser to perform frenectomies.
 Our laser tongue tie surgery option comes with many benefits.

 Signs Your Child Needs a Tongue/Lip Tie Evaluation

 A person may be born with a tongue-tie, lip-tie, or combination of the two.
 In both cases, the frenum is preventing either the tongue (tongue-tie) or the upper lip (lip-tie) from being able to move and function fully.
 You can easily see your frenum by looking in a mirror and lifting your tongue.
 The fibrous band of tissue under your tongue is your lingual frenum.
 Similarly, if you lift your upper lip, you’ll notice a similar band of tissue connecting your upper gums and lip.
 This one is your maxillary labial frenum.